Bullying

 What should I do if I have experienced bullying or disrespectful behaviour?

 IDS does not tolerate bullying or disrespectful behaviour.
-Bullying goes against our Respect at IDS Policy.
+These behaviours goes against our Respect at IDS Policy.

 Think